-These models are replicated for two network load scenarios that have been considered, native load and loading with DER and generation integration.
+These models are replicated for two network load scenarios that have been considered, native load and loading with DER.
 The native load scenario provides indication of areas of the network may require augmentation due to load, impacts of phenomenon like solar masking being considered.
-The DER and generation integration scenario highlight areas of the network that have high penetration of generation and capacity constraints or areas where capacity for Embedded Generation remains.
+The DER scenario highlight areas of the network that have high penetration of generation and capacity constraints or areas where capacity for Embedded Generation remains.

-4.2.4 Distribution 11kV Feeder Forecasting Methodology
+4.2.4 Distribution 11 kV Feeder Forecasting Methodology